orthecreedence/cl-async/README.md

 handles asynchronous operations with ease, but with the speed and power of lisp.

-*Please note that at the moment, I consider this library ALPHA and very likely to change...a lot.
-Please rely on it at your own risk, until things solidify a bit.*
+*Please note that at the moment I consider this library BETA.
+I'm doing my best to solidify the API and eliminate any bugs. cl-async will most likely get a lot more fixes and changes once it's put into production, which should hopefully not be too far off.
+Stay tuned.*

 The documentation is split into a few main sections.